bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/create-react-app-master/docusaurus/docs/getting-started.md

 ### Get Started Immediately

-You **don’t** need to install or configure tools like webpack or Babel.
+You **don't** need to install or configure tools like webpack or Babel.
 They are preconfigured and hidden so that you can focus on the code.

-Create a project, and you’re good to go.
+Create a project, and you're good to go.

 ## Creating an App

-**You’ll need to have Node >= 10 on your local development machine** (but it’s not required on the server).
+**You'll need to have Node >= 10 on your local development machine** (but it's not required on the server).
 You can use [nvm](https://github.com/creationix/nvm#installation) (macOS/Linux) or [nvm-windows](https://github.com/coreybutler/nvm-windows#node-version-manager-nvm-for-windows) to switch Node versions between different projects.

 To create a new app, you may choose one of the following methods: